authelia/doks/content/en/configuration/second-factor/webauthn.md

 {{< confkey type="boolean" default="false" required="no" >}}

-This disables Webauthn if set to true.
+This disables WebAuthn if set to true.

 ### display_name